An index theorem for end-periodic operators: Heat kernel estimates

 \section{Heat kernel estimates}

 Let $M$ be a Riemannian manifold of dimension $n$, and $\Sm$ a Dirac bundle with associated Dirac operator $\D = \D(M)$.
 In this section, we derive estimates on the smoothing kernel of the operator $\exp(-t\D^2)$, as well as estimates on its derivatives.
+These were needed in the proof of Theorem~\ref{T:aps} but were postponed for the sake of the exposition.
 In the first two subsections, we make only the assumption (cf. Roe~\cite[Section 2]{roe1}) that the pair $(M;\Sm)$ has bounded geometry.
 This means that the injectivity radius of $M$ is bounded from below, and that the norm of its curvature tensor (and its covariant derivatives) is bounded from above.
 Similarly, the curvature of the Clifford connection (along with its covariant derivatives) on $\Sm$ has bounded norm.
 Of course, end-periodic manifolds and end-periodic Dirac operators satisfy these conditions.
 The last three subsections will be specific to operators on end-periodic manifolds.
 We will work most of the time with full Dirac operators; their chiral counterparts can be treated in similar fashion.

+Heat kernel estimates similar to ours but in the context of relative index theory can be found in~\cite{bunke:relative}; see also~\cite{donnelly:spectrum} and~\cite{cheng-li-yau:kernel} for the case of scalar Laplacian.
+We have chosen to give a full treatment here because we need stronger results regarding the behavior of heat kernels at $t \to \infty$ than the relative index theory provides; in addition, there are essential differences with~\cite{bunke:relative} in how we arrive at our estimates, including our use of gradient estimates and of Taubes' trick~\cite{taubes:spectral} for converting estimates for the scalar heat kernel to such estimates for more general operators.